mateuszmacheta/mateuszmacheta.github.io/_posts/2023-2-15-REST-API-Public-Websites-e02.md

 I think numbers speak for themselves - UI approach took on average 11.9 seconds and API - 1.7 seconds.
 That's 7 times the difference.
 I think speed is not the only factor you consider when building automations, and it's definitely not the topmost priority.
 Still, it's one that is easy to measure.

 I Hope you enjoyed this article.
+Here's project with [full UiPath solution for both approaches]({{site.baseurl}}/assets/code/REST-API-Public-Websites-e02-Comparison.zip).
 Go, be greate!